Local Search Engines¶

 Elasticsearch supports numerous ways to query the data it is storing.
 At the

-moment the engine supports the most popular search methods (query_type
+moment the engine supports the most popular search methods (query_type):

-If none of the methods fit your use case, you can select custom
+If none of the methods fit your use case, you can select custom query type

 and provide the JSON payload to submit to Elasticsearch in